john30/ebusd/README.md

 -------------

 The most important part of each ebusd installation is the message configuration.
-Starting with version 3.2, **ebusd by default uses the config web service at ebusd.eu to retrieve the latest configuration files** that are reflected by the configuration repository (follow the "latest" symlink there):
+Starting with version 3.2, **ebusd by default uses the config web service to retrieve the latest configuration files** that are reflected by the configuration repository:
 > https://github.com/john30/ebusd-configuration